 - Magnet (finds related keywords)

-- Misspellinator (yes, that’s the actual name – finds profitable typos)
+- Misspellinator (finds profitable typos)

 Using all three together is powerful.
 Start with Cerebro to see what’s working for your competitors.
 You can type in an ASIN and actually see for which keywords the products of your competitors are ranking for:

-You can then use Helium 10 Magnet to find more keywords based on this research and then use Helium 10 Misspellinator to find misspelling of these keywords.
+You can then use Helium 10 Magnet to find more keywords based on this research and then use Helium 10 Misspellinator to find misspellings of these keywords.
 These keyword tools work well together and you can use them to build a comprehensive keyword strategy.

 SellerApp keeps it simple: one research tool.
 Nothing fancy, and they kept it pretty simple.
 Let’s take a look at the tool.
 You only have the keyword input here: